iamkamal-cheema/Avery-test/README.md

 ### Details

-> Design Starts with the layout centered at 960px max-width
+> Design Starts with the layout centered at 960px max-width.
->Brought in Bootstrap's magic to turn responsive mode once HTML structure and required CSS was laid out
+>Brought in Bootstrap's magic to turn responsive mode once HTML structure and required CSS was laid out.
->Put in few media queries to optimize the content on mobile and tablets
+>Put in few media queries to optimize the content on mobile and tablets.
->Removed background banner image on viewports smaller than 531px to communicate better the main heading
+>Removed background banner image on viewports smaller than 531px to communicate better the main heading.
->Also wraped the left side sidebar into a dropdown panel to better fir the small screens
+>Also wraped the left side sidebar into a dropdown panel to better fir the small screens.
->replace menu with hamburger icon for small viewports
+>Replace menu with hamburger icon for small viewports.
->used placeholder images for the images and font awesome for some icons
+>Used placeholder images for the images and font awesome for some icons.

 License
 ----